tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 same sets of basic rules, and interact with `createRobot()` almost the same way.
 That last part is hard to phrase because this leads you into conditions where you would like additional things, but also need to allow for the original things to work the way they were, or gain something from a new addition.
-This feels okay at times to stretch out the responsibility of a function to accommodate more use cases, but it starts getting tricky when the functions have to share a large amount of unrelated logic to all the other use cases in order to keep working.
+This feels okay at times to stretch out the responsibility of a function to accommodate for more use cases, but it starts getting tricky when the functions have to share a large amount of unrelated logic to all the other use cases in order to keep working.
 A sign of this can be having large parameters for functions, usually three or more.
-You can pass objects as parameters which kind of stretches the amount rule, but it would be something like `robotInformation` in the code above, so conceptually we would see it as one related entity.
+You can pass objects as parameters which sort of stretches the amount rule, but it would be something like `robotInformation` in the code above, so conceptually we would see it as one related entity.
 The trouble comes from trying to track too many moving parts that can seem independent of each other.

+Here, the `robotInformation` object may be used in createRobot before or after the `plansForRobot()` function.
+It may be things as simple as the name, size, color, and such.
+The waters would start to become muddied if you were to include things like model number, number of attachable parts, spare parts, power consumption, alternate settings, and other things such as this, as they may be more related to the type of robot that we were constructing.
+Properties such as these may be strange to pass through if one type did not expect to use this information, or worse, cause our construction to fail if a property were left out but was still attempted to be accessed.
+If the objects were expected to hold more complex data like this, it may be better to pass the `robotInformation` directly to the `plansForRobot()` function as a parameter, and specify the specific type of `robotInformation` object to be passed as an argument.
+If this approach were taken, a warning or error could be displayed early, indicating the wrong type was passed through, or default parameters could be added based on a check included in the logic to ensure that the program does not crash unexpectedly.

 Overall, the main goal of all of this is to abstract information from the main flow of our program so that we can visualize it from a higher level.
 There could easily be thousands of functions in a